qibebt-bioinfo/dynamic-meta-storms/README.md

 b.
 MS-comp-taxa

 It calculates the regular meta-storms distance matrix among metagenomes.
-This method ignore the unclassified organisms in metagenomes.
+This method ignores the unclassified organisms in metagenomes.
 Run:
 ```
 MS-comp-taxa -h
 ```